Berkeley-CS61B/website-sp24/projects/proj2b/index.md

   good way to test and see what's going on with your code is to simply run `Main.java`, open `ngordnet.html`, enter some inputs into the boxes, and click the "Hyponyms" button.
 You may find visual debugging can lead to some useful discoveries in this project.
-- Because of the obfuscation that we applied to the Project 2a files (in particular, TimeSeries and NGramMap), the argument name previews when using these classes in IntelliJ may look a little weird.
-You may see long, random strings;
-  these are intentional in order to obfuscate the code, and they do not represent an issue with your own code in any way.

 ### WordNet File Format